 Whether a motorcycle rider or passenger was injured in a collision with a distracted or impaired driver, or the occupant of a passenger vehicle involved in an accident with a reckless motorcyclist was, chances are high that the outcome includes serious medical bills and other associated damages.

 The surviving family member of someone killed in a motorcycle accident may be struggling to manage grief in the face of medical and funeral expenses accompanied by the loss of income and benefits a loved one provided.
 Finding a Louisville motorcycle accident attorney can help get the compensation needed to make the fullest physical, emotional, and financial recovery possible following a traumatic accident.
-To learn more about filing your claim, consult with a Louisville injury lawyer today.
+To learn more about filing your claim, consult with a Louisville personal injury lawyer today.

 Kentucky Motorcycle Accident Statistics